(Pocket-lint) - For a good number of years, Samsung has been building smartwatches designed to work well with Android phones.

 When messages come through, whether in SMS form or through a messaging app like Telegram or WhatsApp, you can reply to it from your screen using a selection of quick replies, or using your voice, or even typing on a little fiddly keyboard on the screen.
 The last of those is a great way to get flustered, and often, it makes more sense just to open the app on your phone.

 The one thing you will notice coming from older Wear OS watches is how different the interface is.
-For instance, swiping up from the bottom of the screen reveals the app grid, which we think will divide opinion.
+For instance, swiping up from the bottom of the screen reveals the app grid, which we think will divide opinions.
 Still, we're fans of the new arrangement.
 It's quicker to find the app you're looking for than the old style method of having to scroll through a long list of icons and text.

 To get to notifications - now that swiping up has been changed - you have to swipe from left to right.
 It's similar to how Samsung has done it for a while, and seems a consistent method among other manufacturers with their own interfaces too.
 That means there's no Google Discover screen anymore.
 At least not on Samsung's flavour of Wear OS.

 Despite the changes for anyone coming from older Wear OS versions, it doesn't take at all long to get used to it.
 And if you're coming from older Samsung watches, it'll feel very familiar.
 There's just a little more meat on the bones this time around.

 - 1.5GB RAM and 16GB storage